jakebyford/ExcelKickstarterProject/README.md

   ![Category Stats](Images/CategoryStats.png)

-  - I created a new sheet with a pivot table that will analyze your initial worksheet to count how many campaigns were successful, failed, canceled, or are currently live per **category**.
+  - I created a new sheet with a pivot table that will analyze the initial worksheet to count how many campaigns were successful, failed, canceled, or are currently live per **category**.

-  - I created a stacked column pivot chart that can be filtered by country based on the table you have created.
+  - I created a stacked column pivot chart that can be filtered by country based on the table created.

   ![Subcategory Stats](Images/subcategoryStats.png)

-  - I created a new sheet with a pivot table that will analyze your initial sheet to count how many campaigns were successful, failed, or canceled, or are currently live per **sub-category**.
+  - I created a new sheet with a pivot table that will analyze the initial sheet to count how many campaigns were successful, failed, or canceled, or are currently live per **sub-category**.

-  - I created a stacked column pivot chart that can be filtered by country and parent-category based on the table you have click.
+  - I created a stacked column pivot chart that can be filtered by country and parent-category based on the table.

 - The dates stored within the `deadline` and `launched_at` columns use Unix timestamps.
 Fortunately, there is a formula (https://www.extendoffice.com/documents/excel/2473-excel-timestamp-to-date.html) that can be used to convert these timestamps to a normal date.